 Next, Make The Pecan Topping:

 - Preheat The Oven.
 When ready to bake the sweet potatoes, preheat the oven to 375 degrees and make the topping.

 - Combine The Ingredients.
 In a medium bowl, combine pecans, butter/oil, syrup, cinnamon, and salt.
 Stir until the pecans are well coated and the ingredients are evenly distributed.

 - Cover the dish with foil and bake 20 minutes at 375 degrees.

 - Remove foil and bake another 20-25 minutes.
 If pecans begin to brown too quickly, simply cover with foil again.

-- **If you’ve got multiple things in the oven (like on Thanksgiving), allow yourself some extra time.
+AN IMPORTANT NOTE: If you’ve got multiple things in the oven (like on Thanksgiving!), allow yourself some extra time.
 If your oven is set to a lower temperature or full of other dishes, you’ll need to bake this closer to an hour.
 Be sure to watch your pecans (I only remove the foil when there’s about 20 minutes to go).

 FAQ + Tips And Tricks For The Best Paleo or Vegan Sweet Potato Casserole:

 CAN I MAKE SWEET POTATO CASSEROLE AHEAD OF TIME?
 Yes!
 Absolutely!
 The beauty of this healthy paleo sweet potato casserole is that you can assemble the ingredients ahead of time.
 You can make the sweet potato mash and put it in the baking dish, then mix up the pecan topping right before you bake it.
 It’s One fewer thing to do on Thanksgiving Day, which is always a win!